chinchay/ternaryConvexHull/README.md

 python convexhull.py
 ```

 The `CoLiSn_DFTrelaxedwithProt.tex` will be created using crystal structure data from `train2_joined.cfg`.
-If `pdflatex` is already installed in your system, a `*.pdf` file will also be generated.
-Additionally, an `*.html` file is also created for interactive visualization on a web browser.
+A `pdf` document will be generated as well if `pdflatex` is already installed.
+Additionally, an `*.html` is offered for interactive visualization on a web browser.